The structure of the local time of Markov processes indexed by Levy trees: Construction of a measure supported on Lg

-and we deduce by duality that $\dd A$ gives no mass to the complement of $\overline{\mathrm{Exit}(x)}$ -- the same result holding for $\overline{\underset{\leftarrow}{\mathrm{Exit}}(x)}$. \end{proof}
+and we deduce by duality that $\dd A$ gives no mass to the complement of $\overline{\mathrm{Exit}(x)}$ -- the same result holding for $\overline{{\dminiArrow}{}{\mathrm{Exit}(x)}}$. \end{proof}

 The next proposition establishes the connection between the constancy intervals of $\widehat{\Lambda}$, the exit times from $x$ and the excursion intervals from $D_r$.
-This is the last result needed for characterising the support of $\dd A$.
+This is the last result needed to characterise the support of $\dd A$.

 \begin{prop} $\mathbb{N}_{x,0}$--a.e., we have:

 \end{prop}